KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 The success of Figma, Superhuman, and Linear suggest these issues will get solved in time.

-## What approaches are people exploring now?
+## What Approaches are People Exploring Now?

 I’m grouping approaches I see into three broad categories.